careyi3/QuoteOfTheDay/README.md

 Some scripts are also included for publishing to run on a Raspberry Pi and monitor its status if running behind Nginx on the Pi.

-Read the full article out how and why I built this [here](https://iancarey.ie/blog/boredmakesomething)!
+Read the full article about how and why I built this [here](https://iancarey.ie/blog/boredmakesomething)!